-The power sources of ULIRGs are high rates of star formation and AGN activity (e.g Nardini et al., 2010).
+The power sources of ULIRGs are high rates of star formation (e.g ) and AGN activity (e.g Nardini et al., 2010).
 The traces of the dominant power source can be detected in optical spectra.
 Properties of the emission lines provide a practical tool to uncover the source of the ionization producing those lines.
 To identify the spectral classes of the ULIRGs in our sample we make use of the available SDSS catalogs providing such a classification.
 SDSS spectroscopic pipeline classify objects as 'broad-line AGNs'/'quasars', 'galaxies' or 'stars'.
 We adopt this classification to identify the quasars in our sample.

 Thomas et al. (2013) investigate emission line properties of SDSS sources that are already classified as 'galaxies' through the pipeline.
-They apply Baldwin-Phillips-Terlevich (BPT) diagnostics (Baldwin et al., 1981) based on [O III]/H $\beta$ and [N II]/H $\alpha$ emission line ratios to classify sources into: Seyfert, Low-Ionization Nuclear Emission Region (LINER), Star Forming Galaxy and Star Forming/AGN composite.
-Thomas et al. (2013) use the empirical separation between AGN and star forming galaxies according to Kauffmann et al. (2003b), and they use the separation line defined by Schawinski et al. (2007) to select LINERs.
+They apply Baldwin-Phillips-Terlevich (BPT) diagnostics (Baldwin et al., 1981) to classify sources into: Seyfert, Low-Ionization Nuclear Emission Region (LINER), Star Forming Galaxy and Star Forming/AGN composite.
 We adopt the spectral classification given by Thomas et al. (2013) for the ULIRGs included in their galaxy sample.
 Some of the ULIRGs in our sample are not included in the sample of Thomas et al. (2013).
 These are mostly AGNs, but a few sources classified as 'broad-line AGNs starbursts' by the spectroscopic pipeline.
 To classify such sources we adopt the available line flux measurements in the SDSS database (see the footnotes of Table 4.1 for the SDSS references) and use a similar line diagnostic diagram as described by Thomas et al. (2013).
 The spectral classes listed in column (15) of Tables 4.1, 4.2 and 4.3.
 The spectral classes marked with a star are obtained in this work.

-The distribution of the spectral classes is shown in Figure 4.9; it represents only 89 sources ULIRGs for which SDSS spectra are available.
-The fraction of purely star forming galaxies is 19%.
+The distribution of the spectral classes is shown in Figure 4.12; it represents only 101 sources ULIRGs for which SDSS spectra are available.
+The fraction of purely star forming galaxies is 20%.
 The fraction of composite galaxies in our sample is 44%.
 The fraction of LINERs in our sample is 11%.
 LINERs are thought to be powered by AGNs (e.g Nagar et al., 2005), however other power sources can also produce LINER-like emission (e.g Maoz et al., 1998; Sarzi et al., 2010).
 Since there is a debate whether LINERs are low-luminosity AGNs or a separate class of objects, to be conservative in this work we separate LINERs from AGNs.
-The faction of AGN
+25% of the ULIRGs in our sample are AGNs (QSOs and Seyferts).